cms-nanoAOD/nanoAOD-tools/README.md

 #### What am I missing?
 - Jet energy uncertianties (module is ready, but produces too many branches...)
-- Functions to perform more useful skims (e.g.: 2 leptons with pT > x, 2 tight leptons, etc...)
+- Functions to perform more useful skims (e.g.: 2 tight leptons, etc...)
 - Some high-level variables: it would be nice to produce at this level some variables such as: lepton pt ratio, lepton pt rel, n ISR jets...
 - LHE weights: they exist in nanoAOD but the format may be different from what is expected